-On this page, you will find general information about Intimate Partner Violence (IPV).
-You can also learn more by visiting the Yale Sexual Misconduct Response & Prevention site, where you can read Yale’s definition of IPV, or by downloading SHARE’s brochure on the topic here.
+On this page, you will find educational information and resources about intimate partner violence (IPV).
+You can also read Yale’s official definition of IPV by visiting the Yale Sexual Misconduct Response & Prevention site.
+SHARE’s printable brochure on IPV is available for download here.

 General Information About IPV